Regulation of Care

 that the premises are furnished and equipped to a standard that is appropriate

-to the needs for the care receiver and in accordance his or her personal plan;
+to the needs for the service user and in accordance his or her personal plan;

 (b) where